DiLiubarets/quartz_blog/content/posts/Excel/Pivot Table with VBA.md

     Dim pivotRange As Range
     Dim pivotDestination As Range

+    ' Set the data range
     Set wsData = ThisWorkbook.Worksheets("Vacashing Data")
     Set pivotRange = wsData.Range("A1").CurrentRegion

+    ' Create or use the PivotTable sheet
     On Error Resume Next
     Set wsPivot = ThisWorkbook.Worksheets("PivotTable")
     If wsPivot Is Nothing Then